Siege of Fort St. Jean: Fort Chambly taken

 James Livingston had advanced to Montgomery the idea of taking Fort Chambly, near where his militia was encamped.
-One of Livingston's captains, Jeremy Duggan, had, on September 13, floated two nine-pound guns past St. Jean, and these guns were put to use to that end.
-Chambly, which was garrisoned by only 82 men, mostly from the 7th Foot, was surrendered on October 18 by its commander, Major Joseph Stopford, after two days of bombardment.
-Most seriously, Stopford failed to destroy supplies that were vitally useful to the Americans, primarily gunpowder, but also winter provisions.
+One of Livingston's captains, Jeremy Duggan, had on September 13 floated two nine-pound guns past St. Jean, and these guns were put to use to that end.
+Chambly, garrisoned by only 82 men (mostly from the 7th Foot) was surrendered on October 18 by its commander, Major Joseph Stopford, after two days' bombardment.
+Most seriously, Stopford failed to destroy supplies vitally useful to the Americans — primarily gunpowder, but also winter provisions.
 Six tons of powder, 6,500 musket cartridges, 125 muskets, 80 barrels of flour and 272 barrels of foodstuff were captured.

-Timothy Bedel negotiated a cease-fire with Major Preston so that the prisoners captured at Chambly could be floated up the river past St. Jean.
+Timothy Bedel negotiated a cease-fire with Major Preston so that the prisoners captured at Chambly could be floated upriver past St. Jean.
 The loss of Chambly had a dispiriting effect at St. Jean; some of the militia wanted to surrender, but Preston would not allow it.
 Following Chambly's capitulation, Montgomery renewed his intention to construct a battery northwest of St. Jean.
-This time, his staff raised no objections, and by the end of October guns that were emplaced there opened fire on the fort.
+This time, his staff raised no objections, and by the end of October guns emplaced there opened fire on the fort.

 Carleton tries to help

 In Montreal, Carleton was finally prodded to move.
-Under constant criticism for failure to act sooner, and mistrustful of his militia forces, he developed a plan of attack.
+Under constant criticism for failure to act and mistrustful of his militia forces, he developed a plan of attack.
 He sent word to Colonel Allan Maclean at Quebec to bring more of his Royal Highland Emigrants and some militia forces to Sorel, from where they would move up the Richelieu toward St. Jean, while Carleton would lead a force across the Saint Lawrence at Longueuil.

-Maclean raised a force of about 180 Emigrants, and a number of militia.
-By the time he reached Sorel on October 14, he had raised, in addition to the Emigrants, about 400 militia men, sometimes using threatening tactics to gain recruits.
-His and Carleton's hopes were dashed on October 30, when Carleton's attempted landing at Longueuil of a force numbering about 1,000 (mostly militia, with some Emigrants and Indian support) was repulsed by the Americans.
-A few of his boats were landed, but most were driven off by Seth Warner's use of field artillery that had been captured at Chambly.
+Maclean raised a force of about 180 emigrants, and a number of militia.
+By the time he reached Sorel on October 14, he had raised, in addition to the emigrants, about 400 militia, sometimes using threatening tactics to gain recruits.
+His and Carleton's hopes were dashed on October 30, when Carleton's attempted landing at Longueuil of a force numbering about 1,000 (mostly militia, with some emigrant and Indian support) was repulsed by the Americans.
+A few of his boats were landed, but most were driven off by Seth Warner's field artillery which had been captured at Chambly.

-Maclean attempted to press forward, but his militia forces began to desert him, and the forces under Brown and Livingston were growing in number.
-He retreated back to Sorel, and made his way back to Quebec.
+Maclean attempted to press forward, but his militia began to desert while the forces of Brown and Livingston grew.
+He retreated to Sorel and made his way back to Quebec.